 This class is distinguished from Project Manager I by the greater experience required, the larger scope of the assigned projects and the opportunity for considerable independent decision-making.

-Develops and prepares engineering plans and designs for a variety of complex and difficult projects; estimates quantities and costs of such projects.
+Develops and assists in the preparation of plans and designs for a variety of complex and difficult projects; estimates quantities and costs of such projects.

 Assists consultants in the development of construction projects; issues work orders to consultants, surveyors and testing labs; reviews consultant's plans and specifications at various stages of development for conformance to design standards, completeness and accuracy; monitors consultant's cost estimates and verifies consultant's invoices and recommends payment.

 Attends and writes reports of meetings with consultants and County agency representatives; resolves conflicts between consultant's plans and plans of agency representatives.

 Coordinates bid advertisements; schedules and assists in conducting pre-bid conferences; evaluates bids and makes recommendations for award of contract.